WPDevelopers/notificationx/README.txt

 == Description ==

 Want to build instant credibility for your business and boost your conversion rate right away? **97%** of your total website visitors don’t buy the product due to the lack of trust and credibility.
-Get instant success with **WooCommerce Sales Notification**!
+Get instant success with **WooCommerce Sales Popup Notification**!

 https://www.youtube.com/watch?v=E-QR1QdRUrg